Pelvic fractures and soft tissue injuries break the continuity of pelvic ring.

 Pelvic fractures may be associated with a lot of internal or external bleeding.
 The bleeding may come from exposed fractures, soft-tissue injury, and local veins or less commonly artery.

 Low energy and stable fracture of pelvis heal well without much problem.
 But unstable and displaced pelvic fractures may cause significant deformity, pain, and disability.

 Traditionally, pelvic fractures have been treated non-operatively but there is an increased trend to operate the unstable pelvic fractures.
-This has been made possible by better management of patients with multiple injuries, better implants, better understanding of injury and deformity pattern.
+This has been made possible by better management of patients with multiple injuries, better implants, a better understanding of injury and deformity pattern.

-Operative management allows earlier patient mobilization, and prevention of significant pelvic deformities.
+Operative management allows earlier patient mobilization and prevention of significant pelvic deformities.

 Pelvic Fractures – Mechanism of Injury

 The low-energy pelvic injury is produced by a fall from a low height such as occurs with tripping.
 This injury type is often seen in elderly, osteoporotic patients.
 High-energy injuries are usually caused by vehicular or industrial trauma or by falls from greater heights.

 The most common high-energy mechanism of injury is a motor vehicle accident.